 World Relief is also engaged in advocacy for immigration and refugee policy.

-To date, we’ve empowered more than 90,000 individuals to live productive, meaningful lives.
-Over the years, we’ve seen how initial loans of just $50-$75 can launch an individual on the path to economic self-sufficiency, spurring entrepreneurial ideas.
+To date, they empowered more than 90,000 individuals to live productive, meaningful lives.
+Over the years, they seen how initial loans of just $50-$75 can launch an individual on the path to economic self-sufficiency, spurring entrepreneurial ideas.

 As the world’s second largest and fastest growing criminal industry, human trafficking has led to the enslavement of nearly 27 million people around the world.
 To meet the demand in the United States, a person is trafficked over US borders every 10 minutes.